RyanFleck/ryanfleck.ca/content/posts/2021/tone-workshop.md

 can just keep 'em as strings.

 # Before the Magic, You've Gotta Authenticate!

+Most APIs (or client libraries like the one we're using now,) require you to identify yourself in order to limit the computing resources that each user can utilize.

 Add or type these lines into your `main.py` file.